 Does lip blushing last?

-Lip blushing is a semi-permanent cosmetic tattoo, which means that the color will last for a period of time, but will eventually fade.
-The length of time that the color lasts can vary depending on factors such as the individual's skin type, sun exposure, and lifestyle habits.
+Lip blushing is a semi-permanent cosmetic tattoo, which means that the colour will last for a period of time, but will eventually fade.
+The length of time that the colour lasts can vary depending on factors such as the individual's skin type, sun exposure, and lifestyle habits.

-Generally, the color will last for about 1-3 years before it begins to fade.
+Generally, the colour will last for about 1-3 years before it begins to fade.
 Touch-up appointments can be scheduled to maintain the look for longer.

 Publish Date in article

 Does lip blushing have side effects?